(On this page: ethics & sustainability, caring for your pieces, pieces available to buy, FAQ)

 Processing the wood: once Nick has gathered the wood, he cuts them into rounds, ready to be transformed from a lump of tree (a very beautiful lump of tree) into a functional but almost sculptural piece.

-Making: Nick turns the wood on his old lathe, before hand carving marks into the piece and burning with a high pressure propane torch to blacken the surface.
+Making: Nick either turns the wood on his old lathe, or hand carves the entire piece, before carving marks into the wood and burning with a high pressure propane torch to blacken the surface.
 Often, he will blacken only a part of the bowl to create a two-toned effect, a contrast of light and dark, showcasing the existing grain of the wood in two different ways.
-Ash is a beautiful wood for this stage, as the grain carries the burn, creating the look of flames travelling up the piece.
+Ash is a beautiful wood for this stage, as the grain carries the burn, creating the look of rising flames.

 Finishing: Once the bowl has been sanded, a mix of linseed oil and sustainable British beeswax is rubbed into the wood, feeding and polishing the finished object.
 Plant hangers are finished with natural hemp rope.

-Packaging: our business cards, information cards, paper packaging and mail packaging are made from 100% recycled materials.
+Packaging: our business cards, information cards, paper packaging and mail packaging are made from 100% recycled, earth-friendly materials.

 Caring for your bowl